 A little part of electromagnetic spectrum can be used for wireless transmission.

-Lower frequencies like (VLF, LF, MF bands) can travel on the ground up to 1000 kilometers, over the earth’s surface.
+Lower frequencies such as VLF, LF, MF bands can travel on the ground up to 1000 kilometers, over the earth’s surface.

-Radio waves on high frequencies are prone to be absorbed by rain and other obstacles.
+Radio waves of high frequencies are prone to be absorbed by rain and other obstacles.
 They use Ionosphere of earth atmosphere.
 High frequency radio waves such as HF and VHF bands are spread upwards.
-When it reaches Ionosphere it is refracted back to the earth.
+When they reach Ionosphere, they are refracted back to the earth.

 Electromagnetic waves above 100 MHz tend to travel in a straight line and signals over them can be sent by beaming those waves towards one particular station.
 Because Microwaves travels in straight lines, both sender and receiver must be aligned to be strictly in line-of-sight.

 Microwaves can have wavelength ranging from 1 mm – 1 meter and frequency ranging from 300 MHz to 300 GHz.